 The Student Records policy at Harper College is governed by the Family Education Rights and Privacy Act of 1974.
-The law and the guidelines for its use at Harper College are available in the office of the vice president of student affairs.
+The law and the guidelines for its use at Harper College are available in the Office of the Registrar.

 Student Grievance Policy